 Another quick and easy way to convert text strings to dates is by adding 0 to the text string using paste special option.
 Adding zero to value converts the text to the date’s serial number which you can format as a date.

 First, select an empty cell and copy it (select it and press

 Then, select the cells containing the text dates you want to convert, right-click and select the ‘Paste Special’ option.

-In the Paste Special dialog box, select ‘All’ under the Paste section, choose ‘Add’ under the Operation section, and click ‘OK’.
+In the Paste Special dialog, select ‘All’ under the Paste section, choose ‘Add’ under the Operation section, and click ‘OK’.

 You can also perform other arithmetic operations subtract/multiply/divide the value in the destination cell with the pasted value (like multiply cells with 1 or divide by 1 or subtract zero).

-When you select ‘Add’ in Operation, Excel adds zero to all cell values, since adding a zero does not change the value, you get the date’s serial number.
+When you select ‘Add’ in Operation, it adds ‘zero’ to all selected text dates, since adding a ‘0’ doesn’t change the values, you’ll get the serial number for each date.
 Now all you got to do is change the format of the cells.

 Select the serial numbers and on the ‘Home’ tab, click on the ‘Number Format’ drop-down list in the Number group.
 Select, ‘Short Date’ option from the drop-down.